 - Insights from Human Data.
 Compare distinct groups of individuals who differ in a certain aspect of disease or response to a particular therapy, or identify new patient subsets. - Novel Biology.
-Identify novel targets and new ways to drug existing targets using DCT and/or our insights into mechanisms of response. - Novel Chemistry.
-Rapidly identify small molecules that selectively bind to a target of interest using our proprietary Fluency technology, and/or engineer PK to achieve optimal signaling dynamics. - Proprietary Translational Planning.
-Use humanized preclinical models and bioinformatics to prioritize indications and identify sensitive subpopulations.
+Identify potential novel targets and new ways to drug existing targets using DCT and/or our insights into mechanisms of response. - Novel Chemistry.
+Identify small molecules that selectively bind to a target of interest using our proprietary Fluency technology, and/or engineer PK to achieve optimal signaling dynamics. - Proprietary Translational Planning.
+Use proprietary, humanized 3D preclinical models and bioinformatics to prioritize indications and identify sensitive subpopulations.